mbtechro/HS402_Pro_WiFi_Battery_Plus/README.md

 Development is in progress and first results related to device performance will be available soon.

-If you are interested of this new product you can follow the development on Telegram:
+If you are interested of this new product you can follow his development on Telegram:

 https://t.me/HS402_Pro_Wi_Fi_Battery_Plus